 29 Mar Keep Your Meetings Moving

 There have been many reports about the adverse health effects of sitting.
 One CBS Report states that no amount of physical activity is enough to combat the dangerous health effects of sitting for hours each day.
 Studies have even linked long periods of sitting with an increased risk for diabetes, heart disease, metabolic syndrome and other diseases.
-Read the American Heart Association study here.
+Read the full advisory from the American Heart Association.

 Meeting design has been slowly implementing changes with increased attention placed on adding attendee movement both for health concerns and boosting engagement.
 Sitting in a chair for a traditional hour-and-a-half or two-hour session followed by a 15 minute break is no longer the norm.
 Structuring meetings like this sometimes requires changing preconceived ideas about meeting structure but it pays bonuses with participant well-being.

 At JDC Events, we are adept at designing and organizing meeting and event spaces that allow for more participatory, interactive and high-energy meetings and events.
 Following each 25-30 minute segment of programming, we plan for a short activity, break or networking activity that allows participants to stand-up and leave the room or convene in another section of the venue.
 Having participants stand up and leave the room, even for a mini “function” break of 5 minutes is also beneficial in breaking the “non-movement” sitting pattern.

 The built-in breaks also function as a way for participants to meet each other and allow for a more casual ice-breaker to keep the conversation from the meeting room flowing and to allow for more active rather than passive learning.